Key Takeaways from DOJ’s Annual FCA Recoveries Press Release

 - Two of the largest recoveries of FY 2019 were, not surprisingly, opioid cases.
 Insys Therapeutics and Reckitt Benckiser Group paid big money to settle kickback, medical necessity, and patient safety claims.
 Opioids continue to be a high priority at DOJ.

-- Two of the highlighted cases originated in the Middle District of Tennessee.
+- Two of the highlighted whistleblower cases originated here in Nashville.
 One, an EHR kickback case against Inform Diagnostics, I worked during my time as an Assistant U.S. Attorney.
 It was the eighth largest FCA settlement in the country in FY 2019.
 Keep following our blog for more EHR news in the coming days.
 The second, against Vanguard Healthcare LLC, resulted in an $18 million settlement to resolve allegations of grossly substandard nursing home services, and $250,000 paid by two individuals in addition to the corporate settlement.
-Tennessee providers should know that the Middle District continues to invest significant resources in affirmative civil cases and punches above its weight class.
+Tennessee providers should know that the Middle District of Tennessee continues to invest significant resources in affirmative civil cases and punches above its weight class.

 Tennessee providers should know that the Middle District continues to invest significant resources in affirmative civil cases and punches above its weight class.